wiwingulo/TELEMARKETING/README.md

 This branch is developed by ridhotadjudin

-The website link that under evaluation: https://sqa.peluangkerjaku.com/tele/
+The link of website that under evaluation: https://sqa.peluangkerjaku.com/tele/